GFouilhe-AThiriet/Projet-L3/README.md

 We are two 3rd year students in Mathematics at the University of Montpellier.
 We are taking part in a research project under supervision of Joseph Salmon, Benjamin Charlier and Camille Garcin.
 It mainly focuses on various visualisation tasks of a sample of a Pl@ntNet dataset.

+### Fill the parameters to run the code

+1. Download this github repertory
+2. Install Pygame (pip install Pygame)
+3. In function.py, complete path_to_train and path_to_folder leading respectively to the dataset train and to our downloaded github
+4. Complete your name in Pl@ntNet_main_menu_window.py

+NB : Two people downloading the dataset Train might end up with two slightly different dataset as 0.1% of the images might be discarded during the download of the plants' pictures.
+If you want to have the exact graph of the Pareto effect corresponding to the exact dataset in your computer, follow the follow steps.

+1. Delete class_names_2.csv and class_names_3.csv
+2. Run create_class_names_2_and_3.py; thus the number of images for each species in class_names_3 will absolutely the dataset present on your computer
+3. Run graph.py and save the picture of the graph in Pygames_elements as images_for_each_species.png, replacing the precedent picture
+4. In Pl@ntNet_main_menu_window.py, adapt the position of the image by adapting the x and y coordinates of the picture : screen.blit(images_repartition,(0.01*w,0.15*h)).
+Then adapt the a and b values corresponding to the rims of the graph in order that the cursor position fit to the displayed legend : a , b = 0.085 , 0.585.